wpsharks/comet-cache-kb/questions/2015/38-why-are-my-styles-missing-andor-images-broken-after-enabling-static-cdn-filters.md

 Try clearing your browser's cache and restarting the browser.
 Then visit your site and refresh the page.

-If the links are still broken, you can try starting over from scratch: Create a Distribution on your CDN, wait for it to finish being Deployed, and _then_ copy the CDN Hostname, paste it into the ZenCache Static CDN Filters configuration, and click "Save All Changes".
+If the links are still broken, you can try starting over from scratch: Create a Distribution on your CDN, wait for it to finish being Deployed, and _then_ copy the CDN Hostname, paste it into the Comet Cache Static CDN Filters configuration, and click "Save All Changes".